stigrs/chemapps/CONTRIBUTING.md

 ## Coding Style Guide
-* The source code shall follow the [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines), especially when it comes to naming rules.
+* The source code shall follow the [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines), especially when it comes to naming rules
-* The source code shall follow the style supplied in the .clang-format file.
+* The source code shall follow the style supplied in the .clang-format file
 * The source code shall be documented
-* The source code shall be tested and validated with [Catch](https://https://github.com/philsquared/catch) test cases.
+* The source code shall be tested and validated with [Catch](https://https://github.com/philsquared/catch) test cases